spiceai/quickstarts/trader/README.md

 Failed to fetch recommendation.
 Is the Spice.ai runtime started and has a pod been added?
 ```

-The sample application will attempt to fetch a recommendation from the Spice.ai runtime but will not find one, because we have not yet created a pod and trained it.
-Press Ctrl-C to close the sample application and let's add a pod in the next step.
+The quickstart application will attempt to fetch a recommendation from the Spice.ai runtime but will not find one, because we have not yet created a pod and trained it.
+Press Ctrl-C to close the quickstart application and let's add a pod in the next step.

-## Get the sample pod
+## Get the quickstart pod

-In the new terminal add the Trader sample pod from spicerack.org:
+In the new terminal add the Trader quickstart pod from spicerack.org:

 ```bash
 spice add quickstarts/Trader